 How can you start investing in real estate with crowdfunding?

 Realty Shares can help you get into crowdfunding very quickly.
 They usually have a 30-day vetting period for new investors, but that time can be reduced with a simple phone call.
 You can sign up or find more about Realty Shares here.

 So on this show, we’d like to interview house flippers, landlords and the best real estate agents in the business.
-Their websites are also growing faster and faster with every client they get.
-Most of them mentioned many quick wins for managing your ppc campaign strategy and they have been very helpful so far and I might be using some in the future.
 So stay tuned for some great shows, if you want more information on my rentals, on the numbers, on how I buy properties, check out investfourmore.com.

 Instead of kind of one person lending private money to one investor, it’s a group concept which allows kind of a smaller investment and spreads the risk a little bit but Amy’s going to talk all about crowd funding, how it works, how her company works, kind of the pros and cons of it and I’m excited to hear form her, exactly what they’re doing right now and see what we can learn.
 Amy, thank you so much for being on the show, how are you?